 Almost overnight, it seems, Redfern has become a fast-casual capital of Sydney dining.
 Whereas there used to be a couple of worthy spots to chow down, there’s now a solid handful and then some.
 From ramen to dumplings to shareable snacks, natural wines and seasonal cocktails, the 2016 postcode has got it going on.
 These are the the chart-toppers.

 On the hunt for great plant-based dining?
 These are the best vegan restaurants in Sydney.

 Want to go on a cocktail adventure?
 Check out our guide to Sydney's 50 best bars.

 Redfern restaurants for your hit list

-With a knife and fork in hand, anything, technically, can be a share plate – even a pie – but without question the best sharing food is dumplings.
-Those hot little flavour pucks come individually wrapped for optimum snacking efficiency, plus they shine brightest when paired with booze.
-And the one thing Redfern was missing since cheap Chinese eatery Wah Fung closed was a dumpling bar, and now they have one.
+Argue all you want, but there's no question that dumplings are the best food to share.
+Those hot little parcels of joy come individually wrapped for optimum snacking efficiency, and they shine brightest when paired with an ice-cold beer or a couple of glasses of wine.
+The one thing Redfern was missing since the legendary cheap Chinese eatery Wah Fung closed was a dumpling bar – and now it has one.